*** PLEASE SEE FURTHER INFORMATION FOR COVID-19 RESTRICTIONS AND LIMITATIONS COVID-19 ***

 What is 4D HD Live Technology?

 Our machines manufacturer GE’s (High Definition) HD live ultrasound technology uses a unique and moveable light source inside the probe that not only provides both 3D and 4D imaging, but “lights up” the baby, making it possible for parents to be to see the facial expressions of their child, and even watch their baby yawn and smile.
-It compliments the conventional 3/4D imaging very well and we use a mixture of both to obtain the best images.
+It compliments the conventional 3/4D imaging very well and we use a mixture of both the conventional 34D and HDI to obtain the best images. there is no extra charge for HDI.

 When is the best time to have 4d baby ultrasound scan?

-The best time for a 4D baby scan between the 24 and 32 weeks of pregnancy although we suggest you try to book between your 27th week and your 30th week.
+The best time for a 4D baby scan between the 26 and 31 weeks of pregnancy although we suggest you try to book between your 27th week and your 30th week.
+For twins, around 26 weeks is a good time.

 What factors affect the clarity of the image?